-All other accounts or services belonging to the indigent households will be treated as indigent, even though it may not be reflected as such on the financial system.
+All other accounts or services belonging to the indigent households will be treated as indigent, even though it may not have a debtor type that reflects as such on the financial system.
 Electricity shall not be blocked or disconnected for the indigents due to these accounts.
 In cases of outstanding balances for empty stands on same erven where services are rendered, the balance will be qualified as indigent.
-If one account is in credit, credit will be transferred to another outstanding account, but not to be paid out as refund.
+If one account is in credit, credit will be transferred to another outstanding account, but never paid out as a refund, unless evidence exists that payment was made wrongly or in a wrong account.